Domain Name Disputes

 All gTLD domain name registrations are subject to a mandatory dispute resolution service called the Uniform Domain-Name Dispute-Resolution Policy (often referred to as the "UDRP").
 Under the policy, trademark owners may bring an action against a domain name registrant if it believes that the domain name was both registered and used in bad faith.

 The UDRP was created through a multi-stakeholder process within the Internet Corporation for Assigned Names and Numbers (ICANN) in 1998 to address clear-cut cases of trademark abuse (also called "cybersquatting").
-The UDRP has been described by many as a quasi-arbitration before accredited dispute providers including the FORUM and the World Intellectual Property Organization.
+The UDRP has been described by many as a quasi-arbitration before accredited dispute providers including the FORUM and the World Intellectual Property Organization (WIPO).
 Domain Name disputes are heard by "Panelists" at the respective dispute providers.
 For example, Jeff Neuman is an accredited Panelist at The Forum.
+He has also served on 3-member panels for cases brought at WIPO.

 UDRP Cases